juledwar/bashdoctest/README.rst

     Traceback (most recent call last):
     ...
     ValueError: Differences (ndiff with -expected +actual):
-        - "No it didn't!"
-        + There, it moved!
+        - "No it didn't!"+ There, it moved!

 Known issues
 ------------